NyxHexen/CI_MS1_THH/readme.md

 _User Story Covered: 2, 15_

 2. Sign Up form - consists of a trigger button and a form with multiple inputs, the form's visibility is controlled the same as the mobile nav burger menu.
 This was fairly challenging as I had no point of reference, so I had to logic my way into making the form behave the way I had envisioned.
-Possibly my favorite feature on the website.

 <details>
 <summary> Supporting Image </summary>